VPAC/seqpar/sequentialandparallelprogramming.md

 Outer: max_act_lev=       8 , num_thds=           2 , max_thds=           3
 ```

-## 3.3 Core Constructs
+## 3.3 Work Sharing and Task Constructs

-As seen the parallel construct is absolutely fundamental to OpenMPI as it initiates a parallel execution region.
-The thread that encounters construct becomes the master thread of the new team, with a thread number of zero.
-All other threads have their own unique identity.
-All threads in the new team, including the master thread, execute the parallel region.
-At the end of a parallel region, only the master thread of the team continues execution.
-The number of threads will be determined by the value of the `if` or `num_threads`, if any, in the directive.
-Otherwise it will be determined by the current parallel context.

-One of the most typical applications of OpenMPI is the parallelisation of loops.
-This will include a worksharing construct, which distributes the execution of the parallel region among the thread team members.
+One of the most typical applications of OpenMP is the parallelisation of loops.
+With the "DO/for" work construct, this will include the construct, which distributes the execution of the parallel region among the thread team members.
 A loop region will bind to the innermost enclosing parallel region, and only threads in the binding parallel region will execute the loop iterations.
 There is an implicit barrier at the end of a loop construct, unless a `nowait` clause has been stated.
 Loop iteration variables are private by default.

-In C/C++ and Fortran the following general structures are applied:
+As shown, in C/C++ and Fortran the following general structures are applied:
 ```
 #pragma omp for clauses
 for-loop
 ```

 ```
 !$omp do clauses
 do-loop
 !$omp end do
 ```

 It is always a good idea to start with working serial code and find areas that can be made parallel, and test to see whether the parallel design is more efficient.
-In the previous chapter, there were two simple loop programs that printed "Hello World" a million times.
-Expressed in serial form, this would be noticeably slower if the requirement was to iterate over the loop a million thousand times.
+In the previous chapter, there were two simple loop programs that printed "Hello World".
+Expressed in serial form, this would be noticeably slower if the requirement was to iterate over the loop a thousand times.
 Thus the program can be recompiled with this higher limit and run with the `time` utility, with additional parallel loops included.

 ```
 gcc hello1mill.c -o hello1millc